ModeTv2: GPU-accelerated Motion Decomposition Transformer for Pairwise Optimization in Medical Image Registration: Related Work

 The primary limitation of these methods lies in their lengthy processing time, especially when dealing with volumetric data.
-However, their advantage lies in the direct applicability to any pair of images without the need for pre-training, providing convenient to use.
+Although some methods attempt to improve the computational efficiency, the processing time can still be improved.
+For example, the study~\citep{heinrich2013towards} leverages discretized optimization framework, coarse grid spacing, and quantization to accelerate processing, but still takes approximately 20 seconds to conduct multimodal registration.
+Note that the advantage of most traditional methods lies in the direct applicability to any pair of images without the need for pre-training, providing convenient to use.
 For instance, tools like the ANTs~\citep{avants2009advanced} library, which integrates SyN~\citep{AVANTS2008}, and the Elastix~\citep{klein2009elastix} registration package, which integrates FFD registration~\citep{Rueckert1999}, allow users to simply input the images to directly perform registration without concerning themselves with image anatomy or modality.
+Another advantage of some traditional registration methods is that they have explored various types of motion characteristics. \cite{papiez2014implicit} replace Gaussian smoothing with bilateral filtering, which considers both spatial smoothness and local intensity similarity to preserve discontinuities in the deformation field. \cite{vishnevskiy2016isotropic} propose the use of isotropic total variation (TV) regularization to accurately capture non-smooth displacement fields. \cite{hua2017multiresolution} incorporate discontinuities by enriching B-spline basis functions with additional degrees of freedom.